satwinder191995/booksale/README.md

   ## Description

-    The book around is a full stack web application where customers can register, browse and buy books at cheaper prices
+    The book sale is a full stack web application where customers can register, browse and buy books at cheaper prices

   ## Table of Contents
   - [Description](#description)